 By early 2018, the partnership between WordPress.org and Google was well established, and Google continued to demonstrate its commitment to investing and contributing ‘to the prevalence of a healthy, flourishing and vibrant web’, working with open source and SEO communities to ensure adoption of best practices and technologies.
 This demonstrated their continued interest in transformative digital experiences, and their mission to make it easier for organisations to create and manage these experiences.

-2. Solving an archaic issue for over a third of the web
+2. Solving an archaic issue faced by a third of the web through open source

 By July 2019, a number of WordPress.org contributors including Google and Yoast, announced their latest project, XML Sitemaps Feature Project: a proposal to integrate XML Sitemaps with WordPress Core.